nyh3/tp/docs/team/heart-of-n1.md

 - Assigned improvement tasks of different features to group members.
 - Refactored codes or other members to adhere to more OOP approaches.
 - Active debugging for source-tree related problems that are encountered by other teammates.
 - Addressed and resolved issues raised during PED.
+Helped other members address issues as well.
 Such as [#149](https://github.com/AY2324S2-CS2113-W13-3/tp/pull/195/commits).